 Probiotics- because an imbalanced gut leads to an imbalanced brain, it’s important to bring your gut bacteria back into balance.
 A good probiotic can help you do this, but there are so many to choose from!

-I like to use GutPro, a gentle but effective probiotic, because it is carefully made without allergens and other added ingredients, and a small amount goes a long way, meaning one bottle lasts many months.
-Its cousin Primal Gut is excellent for those looking for a bit of a stronger probiotic.
+I like to use Smidge, a gentle but effective probiotic, because it is carefully made without allergens and other added ingredients, and a small amount goes a long way, meaning one bottle lasts many months.

 Extra virgin cod liver oil- our brains work better when they are given the proper nutrients, and the omega fats in cod liver oil really feed the brain.
 Extra virgin cod liver oil is the only one I trust to deliver these needed nutrients.